programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 Anon_1756_Epitaphs_ocr.pdf
 ```

 With Tesseract, it is necessary to specify the language(s) or script(s) of the text using the `-l` flag.
 More than one language or script may be specified by using `+`.
-You can find the list of language codes and more information about the language models on the [Tesseract GitHub page](https://github.com/tesseract-ocr/tesseract/blob/main/doc/tesseract.1.asc#languages).
-Depending on your operating system, you might be required to install language packages separately, as described on this [documentation page](https://ocrmypdf.readthedocs.io/en/latest/languages.html#lang-packs).
+You can find the list of language codes and more information about the language models on the [Tesseract GitHub page](https://perma.cc/HP8K-US5M).
+Depending on your operating system, you might be required to install language packages separately, as described on OCRmyPDF's [documentation page](https://perma.cc/G9JR-NXA3).

 OCRmyPDF creates a new PDF file with an OCR overlay.
 If you are working with PDFs that already have a (presumably unsatisfactory) OCR overlay, the `redo-ocr` argument allows for a new overlay to be created.
 The `sidecar` argument creates a text file that contains the OCR text found by OCRmyPDF.
-An alternative to the `sidecar` argument would be to use another program such as [pdftotext](https://pypi.org/project/pdftotext/) to extract the embedded texts from the newly created PDF files.
+An alternative to the `sidecar` argument would be to use another program such as [pdftotext](https://perma.cc/K9GT-NBGR) to extract the embedded texts from the newly created PDF files.

 ## Google Vision